 How could He?
 And if so, how could I ever acquit myself?

 It took time to learn to stand on the truth that it is not what we do or do not do that merits His love, but in our identity as His beloved.
-Brokenness followed us in the years to come.
-I had to force myself to believe the scandalous proclamation of innocence he pronounced over me.
+Brokenness followed in the years to come.
+I had to force myself many times over to believe the scandalous proclamation of innocence he pronounced over me.

 It will take you some time too.